-I was around a friend’s house recently, and they said that their son wanted a pet and had chosen a mouse.
+I was around a friend’s house recently, and they said their son wanted a pet and had chosen a mouse.
 My friend was unsure whether to get their son a mouse and asked me if a pet mouse would attract other animals into the house.
-I was unsure, so I looked into this so I could let her know.
+I was skeptical, so I looked into this to let her know.

-Mice can be attractive to a lot of different animals, from household pets to snakes and rats.
+Mice can be attractive to many different animals, from household pets to snakes and rats.
 However, it is improbable that a pet mouse would attract other animals into the house, but several other factors can.

-There are several ways that you can keep other animals away from your pet mice.
+There are several ways to keep other animals away from your pet mice.
 Mice are brilliant companions and very playful.
-They are the kind of pets that can keep you entertained all day long.
-Furthermore, mice are intelligent animals, and if given attention and enough time, they can be quite tame and even learn some tricks.
+They are the kind of pets that can save you entertained all day long.
+Furthermore, mice are intelligent animals, and if given attention and enough time, they can be pretty tame and even learn some tricks.

 Do Pet Mice Attract Other Mice Into the House?

-Typically, many homeowners are at risk of having an infestation of mice whether they own one as a pet or not.
+Many homeowners are at risk of having an infestation of mice whether they own one as a pet or not.
 Pet mice do not attract other mice into the house.
 However, there are times when some unwanted mice find their way into your home.
-In this case, you are bound to face a significant challenge getting rid of the extra mice.
+In this case, you will face a significant challenge in getting rid of the extra mice.

-The reason behind this is the fact that mice are extremely social creatures.
+The reason behind this is the fact that mice are highly social creatures.
 It is never recommended to keep just one mouse as a pet.

 It will get lonely and may not thrive.
 Mice are better off when kept in groups of their kind.
 This way, they can interact with others.

 This means that if wild mice happen to infest your house, they will automatically be attracted to your pet mice.
 They will seek the company of each other simply because it’s in their nature to be social.
-However, it is not your pet mice that have attracted the wild mice into your home.
+However, your pet mice have not attracted the wild mice into your home.

 Wild mice are always looking for shelter and places to nest.
-People with lots of items stored in the garage, piles of leaves in the backyard, or deep mulch in the garden might be inviting mice to seek shelter in their homes.
+People with lots of items stored in the garage, piles of leaves in the backyard, or deep mulch in the garden might invite mice to seek shelter in their homes.

 Mice are small and can squeeze themselves in-between small cracks and spaces.
-This means any cracks in the ceiling, plumbing lines, and windows will be their entry points.
+Any gaps in the ceiling, plumbing lines, and windows will be their entry points.

 Sometimes, the wild mice might have found a haven outside the house.
 For example, if you have old furniture piled up in a corner, these may serve as potential nesting areas.

-Shrubs, long lawns, and flowers can also be conducive enough for them actually to live there.
+Shrubs, long lawns, and flowers can also be conducive enough for them to live there.

 Other factors make your home susceptible to mice infestation.
-At times, many predators are out there, and the mice are forced to look for safer shelters.
+Many predators are out there, and the mice are forced to seek safer shelters.
 If they find some good hiding places in your home, this will encourage them to stay.

-Other times, a mice infestation is triggered by a lack of enough food.
+Other times, a mouse infestation is triggered by insufficient food.
 Overflowing garbage bins, bird feeders, fruits falling from trees, and open water sources can cause mice to invade your home.
-This is because they have found plenty of food and a good place to nest.
+This is because they have found plenty of food and an excellent place to nest.

-A mice infestation usually follows a drop in temperature, which makes the mice invade people’s homes.
-Wild mice are like squatters and will get into any home uninvited if the environment is acceptable to them.
-When it is cold outside, mice move to warmer places, likely to be human homes.
+A mice infestation usually follows a temperature drop, making the mice invade people’s homes.
+Wild mice are like squatters and will enter any home uninvited if the environment is acceptable to them.
+Mice move to warmer places when cold outside, likely human dwellings.